 The following is a guest article from Joe Radosevich.
-If you’re interested in submitting content, please refer to our contribution page.

 When I trained at a commercial gym, I easily sold new clients on training.
 However, after I filled the busiest parts of my day, I didn’t have time available to meet with prospective clients.